 In my earlier career, I held a variety of positions - from copy shop assistant to cast member at Walt Disney World.
-I worked with computers in one capacity or another for over 17 years prior to joining the company.
+I worked with computers in one capacity or another for more than 17 years prior to joining the company.

 NOW: - here at Puget -

 I signed on at Puget Systems in October of 2005, as the company needed someone dedicated to overseeing inventory and computer assembly.
 After a time, I moved to sales and consulting, where I have spent more than nine years helping folks configure and purchase systems (late 2006 to early 2017).
 I also wrote various technical articles for the company, and in time was called on to move into our Labs department.
 I took on that role in April 2017, and now spend my time researching the engineering applications that our customers use, testing them on various types of computer hardware, and publishing articles and system recommendations.
 I look forward to continuing to help our customers this way, and I am excited about where both Puget Systems is headed in the future!

 MY FIRST COMPUTER: